Willingham St Mary: History

-At the Domesday survey of 1086, the village of Willingaham formed part of the estates of Hugh de Montfort.
+At the Domesday Book survey of 1086, the village of Willingaham formed part of the estates of Hugh de Montfort.
 It consisted of around 31 families, including at least 15 freemen, and paid 3 geld in taxation.

 The village formed part of the estate of Elisabeth Bruisyard in 1281 and passed through various hands, including to the Playters of Sotterley, before becoming part of the estate of the Earl of Gosford who owned the manor in 1846.
 It consisted of around 1,000 acres and had a population of 156 in 1848; by 1872 Wilson's Imperial Gazetteer of England and Wales gives the population as 142 in 31 houses.
 The population has fluctuated slightly, although it has remained largely unchanged since the 1801 census.

 There are four Grade II listed buildings in the parish.
-The late 18th century Fox Farmhouse, a late 17th to early 18th century timber framed barn at Moat Farm, a late 17th century timber framed barn at Willingham Hall and the late 16th to early 17th century Willingham Hall.
+The late 18th-century Fox Farmhouse, a late 17th- to early 18th-century timber-framed barn at Moat Farm, a late 17th-century timber-framed barn at Willingham Hall and the late 16th- to early 17th-century Willingham Hall.

 Willingham Hall is located near to the site of the parish church which is believed to have fallen into disrepair at the beginning of the 16th century, although two possible sites for the church are suggested on maps.
 The church, which was dedicated to St Mary and existed at the time of the Domesday survey, was recorded as "scarcely visible" by Suckling in 1846, although some remains could be seen in the 1920s.
 The parish was united with North Cove in 1526 and consolidated with Ellough following the reformation, the stone from the church probably being used to repair All Saints Church, Ellough and St Margarets Church, Sotterley.
 In 1873 it was united with the church at Sotterley.

 The area around the hall and church are considered to be a possible site for a deserted medieval village.
 A number of ditches and pottery finds indicate buildings were located in this area and settlement is shown on a map from the late 18th century.
 Human bones have been observed in ploughsoil from one of the suspected sites for the church.